DSR-RHIT/creating-reproducible-reports/pages/004_create-file-structure.md

 - Create a *reports* directory
 - Create a *scripts* directory

-Your main directory for the workshop should look like this:
+Your main directory for the workshop should look like this, but your folder name appears where I've used *rr-workshop*.

 ```
 rr-workshop\